SarK0Y/TAM_RUSTy/README.md

 The very reason of this project is to make Your life easy at least for a little bit thanks to efficient automation of daily routine.

+# Remark: it's outdated Readme ==>> check out the links for actual Info.
+TAM already has a damn lot of tricks to use it for Shell tasks 😉

 # FUNCTIONS:

 For now, TAM makes possible to find files in whatever directory and run them with chosen viewers. hmmm.. yea, looks rather boring ain't it??? :)) well, let's look on some examples & details will show You how this "boring" feature can make Your life better.